PeterBid/Vivi-Adventure-Game/README.md

 #### Bugs

-When a player loses the game they have to manually Reset the game by clinking the Reset game button.
+When a player loses the game they have to manually Reset the game by clicking the Reset game button.
 If the player chooses to keep playing on 0 lives they will trigger a game over whenever they lose a life.

 #### Challenges